-A Supply Chain Disruption is an unplanned and unanticipated event that disrupt the normal flow of goods and materials within an entire supply chain.
+A Supply Chain Disruption is an unplanned or unanticipated event that disrupts the normal flow of goods, materials or services within an entire supply chain.
 Supply chains have become more complex and long throughout the years.
 Furthermore, the frequency and intensity of supply chain disruptions is also constantly increasing.

 Companies have learned valuable lessons from Japan’s tsunami in 2011, Thailand’s 2011 floods, and the 2010 eruption of the volcano in Iceland related to the impact of supply chain disruption.
 These and other events have severally crippled and disrupted supply chains around the world.
 After these events, Supply Chain Organizations have slowly realized the importance of taking calculated risks and reducing costs.